How and when will I receive the 1098-T Statement?

 Visit brown.flywire.com to make an international student account payment.

-For other financing and payment options, visit the Student Financial Services website or contact the office at [email protected] or 401-863-2484 or visit the Cashier Office website for alternative payment methods.
+For other financing and payment options, visit the Student Financial Services website or visit the Cashier Office website.

 How do I make a payment for an amount different from the amount due?